Skip to main content

 Local Business · Booking Systems · Growth

-A hair salon with two locations in Dubai was running entirely on walk-ins and phone bookings.
+A hair salon with two locations in Dubai was running entirely on walk ins and phone bookings.
 The owner spent her evenings answering WhatsApp messages to confirm appointments.
-No-shows were costing her AED 8,000-12,000 per month.
+No shows were costing her 8,000 to 12,000 per month.
 She had no way to track which services were profitable, which stylists were booked efficiently, or where her clients were coming from.

 Her previous "digital presence" was a Facebook page with 200 followers and an Instagram with photos from 2022.

 An integrated booking and business management system.
-Online booking portal with real-time stylist availability, service menus with transparent pricing, and automated confirmation/reminder flow (WhatsApp + SMS) that crushed no-shows.
+Online booking portal with real time stylist availability, service menus with transparent pricing, and automated confirmation and reminder flow (WhatsApp and SMS) that crushed no shows.

 Google Business Profile overhaul that made both locations show up correctly in Maps with booking links.